Introduction to Continuous Integration Testing

 Before learning how Continuous Integration Testing can help your business, let us first understand CI Testing, its importance and the types of CI Testing.

-What is Continuous Integration Testing?
-Continuous Integration is a method in DevOps where changes are merged in a single central repository to automate and test all the codes.
+Continuous Integration is a method in DevSecOps where changes are merged in a single central repository to automate and test all the codes.
 Basically, it refers to the automated integration of all code changes coming from different multiple contributors frequently in a single repository.
 The process incorporates various automated tools to focus on the correctness of the codes before integration.
 The ability to build, run and test codes parallel with multiple developing teams is one of the biggest advantages of the CI pipeline.

 Continuous Integration Testing is a process that is executed during the Continuous Integration process and it is done by tools (like Travis CI, CircleCI, and other open-source tools such as Jenkins and Drone) which build, package, and publish the codes.
 It aims to address bugs quickly, improve quality, reduce validation time, release new software updates, and increase customer satisfaction.
 CI testing focuses on the correctness of the code prior to the deployment to the integration environment.
 Testing the codes in the CI pipeline allows for feedback, and based on results it can stop the progression of the codes if the requirement is not met.